ahmohbati/SecOn/ELSA.md

 * Very fast, very scalable (each sensor has its own mysql database and sphinx index)

-* When you query the ELSA web interface, it queries all ELSA databases in parallel and then gives you the aggregate.
+* When you query the ELSA web interface, it queries all ELSA databases in parallel and then gives you the aggregate results

 * The ELSA web interface authenticates against the Sguil user database, so you should be able to login to ELSA using the same username/password you use to login to Sguil